stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 too is optional.
 Note that if you are doing this we will assume you are familiar with executing code on a GPU in your local environment.

+Note that the Makefile for this part of the tutorial does *not* compile the generated code by default.
+If you have a suitable compiler and want to actually perform the compilation then use the `tra_adv.exe` target, i.e. `make tra_adv.exe`.

 ## Parallelisation using KERNELS ##

 The simplest way to add OpenACC directives to a code is often to use